Julius-A4/Julius-A4/README.md

 ### Hi there 👋, I'm Julius!
-I am currently a Junior at ODU majoring in Game Studies and Design as well as a team member on a project at the Virginia Modeling and Simulation Center (VMASC).
+I am currently a Junior at Old Dominion Univeristy majoring in Game Studies and Design as well as a team member on a project at the Virginia Modeling and Simulation Center (VMASC).